You are viewing a story from harrypotterfanfiction.com

 “Found dead this morning.”

 “Oh my God!” she whispered her shock, trying to keep their conversation private.
 But just then she noticed his blistered hands.

 “What happened to your hands?” she asked, now horrified.

 He scolded himself.
 It was too late to hide them from her.

 “Don’t worry.
 It’s not contagious.
 It’s just frostbite.
-They’ll be okay, I think.”
-He said examining them briefly before tucking them under his arms.
+They’ll be okay, I think,” he replied, examining them briefly before tucking them under his arms.

-“Just frostbite?”
-She said in disbelief.
+“Just frostbite?” she repeated in disbelief.
 “Is there no heat in this place?”

 “Not really, no. Azkaban isn’t meant to be comfortable.”

 “But you were sentenced to spend time here, not die of extreme weather.
 This is inhumane.”